-Testing for gas leaks with a flame can cause a fire or explosion that could lead to severe personal injury or death. use approved methods only.
+Testing for gas leaks with a flame can cause a fire or explosion that could lead to severe personal injury or death.
+Use approved methods only.

-NFPA 58, the Standard for the Storage and Handling of Liquefied Petroleum Gases (NFPA 58) should be used as a guide for the installation of the LPG fuel system.
+NFPA 58, the Liquefied Petroleum Gas Code, should be used as a guide for the installation of the LPG fuel system.

-NFPA 1192, the Standard on Recreation Vehicles for Liquefied Petroleum Gases should be used as a guide for the installation of the LPG fuel system in regard to the following sections:
+NFPA 1192, the Standard on Recreation Vehicles, should be used as a guide for the installation of the LPG fuel system in regard to the following sections:

 - · Propane Container

-- Propane Supply Connection/Connector
+- · Propane Supply Connection/Connector

 - · Regulated High Pressure Piping

-- · Propane Systems
+- Propane Systems

-- Propane Piping Systems
+- · Propane Piping Systems

 - · Propane Piping Design

 - Propane Pipe Sizing